-To carry out its duties, the Audit and Risk Committee reviews the annual financial statements, as well as issues recommendation of the Board, has audited our financial statements.
+KPMG LLP, the external auditor appointed by the Members of 1st Choice Savings and Credit Union Ltd. upon the recommendation of the Board, has audited our financial statements.
 They have full unrestricted access to the Audit and Risk Committee to discuss their findings, including the fairness of financial reporting.
-Their report on the financial statements for the year ended October 31, 2023 follows.
+Their report on the financial statements for the year ended October 31, 2024 follows.